-In the past decade the responses to major natural disasters have been analyzed in hundreads of case studies and examined by experts from a variety of fields.
-Lessons learnt from these are then tested in sebsequent crises and further data is collected.
+In the past decade the responses to major natural disasters have been analyzed in hundreds of case studies and examined by experts from a variety of fields.
+Lessons learnt from these are then tested in subsequent crises and further data is collected.
 It is essential that the right lessons are learnt.
-In more recent years people who deliver disaster aid have begun to benefit from data driven decisionmaking, similar to commercial and military proceedures.
+In more recent years people who deliver disaster aid have begun to benefit from data driven decisionmaking, similar to commercial and military procedures.

 More people are vulnerable today

-Earthquakes are considered even more leathal for those in urban areas of poorer countries, highlighted this year by events in Port au Prince, Haiti, which claimed the lives of over 200,000 people.
+Earthquakes are considered even more lethal for those in urban areas of poorer countries, highlighted by events in Port au Prince, Haiti, which claimed the lives of over 200,000 people.
 There has been a huge growth in the number of people living in poorly constructed urban dwellings in recent decades.
 Many of these people now live in poorly constructed housing.

 Logistical problems in Haiti

-With tens or even hundreads of different groups, charities and NGOs all decending on disaster zones, there is often a lack of coordination between them all.
+With tens or even hundreds of different groups, charities and NGOs all descending on disaster zones, there is often a lack of coordination between them all.
 With many groups competing for resources such as food, fuel or transport, often duplicating their efforts which could be put to better use if better coordinated.